Giancarlo Sbragia: Life and career

 Born in Rome, Sbragia graduated at the Silvio d’Amico Academy of Dramatic Arts in 1947, and debuted on stage at the Piccolo Teatro in Milan, with the theatrical company of Giorgio Strehler.
 He debuted as a playwright in 1953 with the play Le veglie inutili, and in 1956 he debuted as a stage director with the drama Ricorda con rabbia.
 Between 1958 and 1959 he worked with the theatrical company of Michelangelo Antonioni and Luca Ronconi, and in 1960 he was co-founder, together with Enrico Maria Salerno and Ivo Garrani, of the stage company "Attori Associati".
 Between the 1960s and the 1970s Sbragia was also very active on television series, notably playing Napoleon in the successful drama series I grandi camaleonti.

-Sbragia also devoted himself successfully to theater direction, in which he made his debut directing and interpreting the first Italian edition of Remember with anger by the English playwright John Osborne (season 1957-58).
-In addition to having ranged over all kinds of texts - from ancient comedies and tragedies to contemporary dramas - he was the author himself: in fact he wrote and staged some works, such as Le veglieutile, Quarta era (with Gian Domenico Giagni, from the investigative book The Sorcerer's Apprentices by Robert Jungk) on the first atomic bomb, The Confessions of Signora Elvira (with Mino Roli), The Fact of June, which recalls the assassination of Giacomo Matteotti, Music and jokes from the commedia dell'arte (with Cesare Brero).

-He was married to Esmeralda Ruspoli, known on stage in the early 1950s, and with whom he had three children: Viola, Ottavio (musician) and Mattia, who continued his parents' business by becoming an actor in turn.

-Giancarlo Sbragia then married the actress Alessandra Panaro in his second marriage, with whom in 1993 he was involved in one of the bomb attacks carried out by Cosa Nostra against the national artistic heritage: in Rome, in fact, the couple lived in front of the church of San Giorgio in Velabro, which was seriously damaged by a car bomb at midnight on 27 July.
-At the time of the explosion, the two were in the house with the windows open, and this saved them because the shock wave practically went through their apartment, with damage to things, but not to the occupants.

 Personal life

-Sbragia was the father of actor Mattia Sbragia.
+Sbragia was first married to the actress Princess Esmeralda Ruspoli.
+They had three children, including the actor Mattia Sbragia.
 From 1992 until his death, he was married to the actress Alessandra Panaro.